Cursed271/CipherStrike/README.md

 ## 📜 License - CURSEDSEC OWNERSHIP EDICT

-GlassGuard is licensed under the **COE or CursedSec Ownership Edict License**.
+CipherStrike is licensed under the **COE or CursedSec Ownership Edict License**.

 **This software is proprietary intellectual property owned exclusively by CursedSec.**